Neeraj319/url-shortener/Readme.md

 ```

-## NOTE make sure to comment out line no 3 and 5 after first build
+#### NOTE: make sure to comment out line no 3 and 5 after first build